RapDoodle/mangee-flask-restful/README.md

 # Mangee Flask-RESTful
-Mangee Flask-RESTful is a framework designed to simplify the process of building scalable Flask applications.
+Mangee Flask-RESTful is a template/framework designed to simplify the process of building scalable RESTful Flask applications.

 # Getting Started